Navia Dratp: Rules

 What follows is a general overview of the mechanics of the game.

 Navia Dratp is a board game, played on a 7-by-7 grid (by contrast, chess uses an 8-by-8 grid and shogi uses a 9-by-9 grid).
 Each player begins the game with seven Black Gulled Stones, and two Red Gulled Stones, which can be roughly equated with the pawns of chess or shogi.
-In addition, each player chooses a Navia and seven Maseitai from his or her collection of pieces.
+In addition, each player chooses a Navia and seven Maseitai from their collection of pieces.
 Navias are pre-painted miniatures of anime-style women.
 They serve roughly the same function as a chess or shogi king in that the capture of an opponent's Navia wins the game.
 Maseitai comprise the bulk of the collectible figures, and are generally more powerful than Gulled or Navias.
 Each Maseitai and Navia figure has a plastic disc called the compass that indicates the piece's movement abilities.
 By paying Gyullas crystals, which are earned by moving Gulled stones or by capturing your opponent's Maseitai, players can dratp Navia or Maseitai pieces, which allows the player to flip over the piece's compass, granting it different movement capabilities or other abilities.
 In the Navia's case, dratping it wins the game.
 This flipping over of pieces to grant them additional powers is similar to promotion in the game of shogi or checkers.

 Players take turns moving and/or dratping pieces.
 Captures are made by moving onto a space occupied by an opponent's piece, as in chess and shogi.
-The Navia and Gulled begin the game already on the playfield, while Maseitai start in a special area called the keep and are brought into play through summoning, which means that a player spends his or her turn by placing a Maseitai from their keep onto one of eight summon squares.
+The Navia and Gulled begin the game already on the playfield, while Maseitai start in a special area called the keep and are brought into play through summoning, which means that a player spends their turn by placing a Maseitai from their keep onto one of eight summon squares.
 The dratped form of some Maseitai have special invoke abilities that offer alternatives to the basic actions of moving, dratping and summoning.
 A player may not take their own Maseitai.

 The game can be won in one of five ways: